Absolutely Live (The Doors album): Reissues

 In 1991, Absolutely Live was issued on compact disc as part of the two-CD set In Concert, which also included the Doors' live albums Alive, She Cried and Live at the Hollywood Bowl.
 Absolutely Live was later reissued as a single CD by Elektra in 1996, featuring new artwork different from the original LP.
 In 2010, it was reissued on 180 gram vinyl by Rhino Records in its original double LP format and featuring its original artwork, in both the U.S. and UK.

 Track listing

-Songwriters and LP side total lengths are taken from the original 1970 Elektra Records album (individual song timings are not listed) and may differ from other sources.
+Songwriters' and LP side total lengths' mentions are taken from the original 1970 Elektra Records album (individual song timings are not listed) and may differ from other sources.